John Spellar: Parliamentary career

-In November 2015, he suggested on BBC Radio 5 Live that his party leader Jeremy Corbyn should resign over the question of whether to conduct air strikes on ISIL in Syria, saying: "What we're seeing here is an attempted coup by Jeremy Corbyn and the people around him in the bunker trying to take over the party.
-It's unacceptable.
-How does Jeremy Corbyn and his tiny band of Trots in the bunker think they've got the unique view on it all?
-If anyone should resign after this incident, it should be Jeremy Corbyn."
-He supported Owen Smith in the 2016 Labour leadership election.
+In November 2015, Spellar suggested that Jeremy Corbyn should resign as Labour leader over the question of whether to conduct air strikes on ISIL in Syria.
+Spellar was in favour of military action, and he described Corbyn's admission that he could not personally support the air strikes as an "attempted coup" by "Corbyn and his tiny band of Trots in the bunker."
+Spellar supported Owen Smith in the 2016 Labour leadership election.